Application Requirement & Procedure

 Hong Kong Computer Society Membership

-Membership is restricted to persons who maintain a keen interest in the objects of the Society and having succeeded in satisfying the Membership Qualifying Examination requirements as may be prescribed by HKCS for a particular class of membership.
+Membership is restricted to persons who maintain a keen interest in the objects of the Society and having succeeded in satisfying the Membership Requirements as prescribed by HKCS for a particular class of membership.
 There is no restriction upon the total number of members.

 Membership Class and Grade